-For BIG-IP SSL Orchestrator deployment in a layer 3 (routed or explicit proxy) topology, the F5 system must be configured with appropriate client-facing, outbound-facing VLANs and self-IPs and routes.
-The VLANs define the connected interfaces, and the self-IPs define the respective IPv4 and/or IPv6 subnets.
+For deployment in a layer 3 (routed or explicit proxy) topology, the F5 system must be configured with appropriate client-facing, outbound-facing VLANs plus self-IPs and routes.
+The VLANs define the connected interfaces, and the self-IPs define the respective IPv4 and/ or IPv6 subnets.
 Refer to the F5 Routing Administration Guide for configuration steps to set up the VLANs and self-IPs.